 Keep bendy poles linked

-Worth considering are the kind that let the light and air through to give the grass a chance to breathe.
+Worth considering are the kind that let the light and air through to give the grass a bit of a chance to breathe.
 They aren’t waterproof of course so you wouldn’t want them in a sleeping area, but they can be useful in living areas, porches or in awnings on trailer tents or folding campers.

-Groundsheets: Keep it clean – on polythene
+Footprint groundsheets: Keep it clean – on polythene

 Builders' merchants and big DIY warehouses sell rolls of inexpensive polythene sheeting in various widths and thicknesses.
-You can buy it by the metre and it makes a great base for laying out your tent before you pitch it.
+You can buy it by the metre and it similarly makes a great base for laying out your tent before you pitch it.

 Take a picnic rug